 Enhancing the in-store experience

 It’s therefore crucial for retailers to build an infrastructure that is resilient and able to prevent service disruptions regardless of circuit availability.
 SD-WAN can provide automatic failover when a service impacting event is detected.
-Multiple circuits can be bonded or utilized at a single location to provide resilience and increased performance by utilizing all available bandwidth.
-By constantly monitoring the circuits and configuring application SLA’s, SD-WAN knows the optimal path to send business-critical traffic at any given time.
-We all know how frustrating it can be when the card machine doesn’t work at the till, or the webpage suddenly crashing when trying to complete a checkout online – SD-WAN can help ensure that the customer’s experience, be that in store or online, isn’t hampered by network disruption or outages.
+Multiple circuits can be bonded or utilised at a single location to provide resilience and increased performance by utilising all available bandwidth.
+By constantly monitoring the circuits and configuring application service level agreements (SLAs), SD-WAN knows the optimal path to send business-critical traffic at any given time.
+We all know how frustrating it can be when the card machine doesn’t work at the till or the webpage suddenly crashes when trying to complete a checkout online – SD-WAN can help ensure that the customer’s experience, be that in-store or online, isn’t hampered by network disruption or outages.

-SD-WAN is proving to be an invaluable technology, whether that be for enhancing customer experience, enabling business growth or protecting the retailer and its customers from security threats – with new and old challenges impacting the industry, it’s time for retailers to think differently.
+SD-WAN is proving to be an invaluable technology, whether that be for enhancing customer experience, enabling business growth or protecting the retailer and its customers from security threats – with both new and old challenges impacting the industry, it’s time for retailers to think differently throughout 2023.